ingridytakada/jedi-challenges/README.md

 ### 🚀 Live Experience
 - **Interactive Interface**: Click any challenge to expand and explore details
-- **Analytics Tracking**: Monitor candidate interest and engagement
+- **Advanced Analytics**: Monitor candidate interest and engagement with simplified tracking
 - **Cyberpunk Aesthetics**: Matrix-inspired design with terminal interface
 - **Responsive Design**: Works seamlessly on desktop and mobile